checkmarble/marble/kubernetes/README.md

 once modified, this file will be used when builind and publishing the helm package of the marble application. here is how to use it

 - Change the docker image version or the helm package version in the `.versions` file
 - Launch the github workflow or if you want to test, you can execute the makefile target `update_dependencies`.
-It will use the `.versions`file to update the versions of the different dependencie, as described in the `.versions`file.
+It will use the `.versions`file to update the versions of the different dependencies.